Anderson's Blockhouse |

 Nickelsville: William Dorton's (Sr.) Fort (1774), a settlers' fortified home located one mile southeast of town.

-near Dungannon: Patrick Porter's Fort (1774 - 1780's), a settlers' fortified home, built in 1772.
+near Dungannon: Patrick Porter's Fort (1774 - 1780's), a settlers' fortified home.
 Located on Fall(ing) Creek.

 near Dungannon: Raleigh Duncan's Fort (1775 - 1790), a settlers' fortified home located on the Clinch River south of town.

 Grays: Osman's Fort (1777 - 1792), a settlers' fortified home later used by the state militia.
 Possibly aka William Osborne's Fort.
-Located near Gray's Island on the south-side of the Clinch River.
+Located near Gray's Island on the south side of the Clinch River.
 This fort may have been known as Alexander Ritchie's (Sr.) Fort (1774 - 1777), a settlers' fortified home that was purchased by William Osborne in 1777, and sold in 1792 and again named Ritchie's Fort (Alexander Jr. or Samuel ?).

 near Clinch: Benjamin Nicholson's Fort (1774 - 1792), a settlers' fort located across the Clinch River from Osman's Fort.